angelsolaorbaiceta/inkfem/README.md

 # inkFEM

-2D structural analysis program using the Finite Element Method.
+An open-source, 2D structural analysis CLI that implements the Finite Element Method to calculate, generate and plot structures made of linear bars.

 ## Usage